dfop02/manga-reader/README.md

 ### How Test?

-You can test by yourself just click [here](https://dfop02.github.io/manga-reader/window.html).
+You can test by yourself soon.

 ### Why?